 When J.D Robb, Dan Brown, and Nicholas Sparks publish a new novel, you know

 immediately it’s them.
 Even if you’ve never read one of their books, if you are

 in this market, you recognize their covers: BRANDING!

 When I published my first five novels, I loved the covers.
 The designs I’d thought up were perfect for each novel, and my designer was able to pull the images right out of my head.
 But, I screwed up.
 No one knew the books were connected, no one knew the genre simply by looking at them.
 Since I redesigned my covers, my sales have quadrupled.
 No, the designs aren’t prettier; in fact, they’re rather simple.
-But now when someone has read one of the books in my Southern Romantic-Suspense Collection, they immediately recognize the other four books when Amazon emails them a special.
+But now when someone has read one of the books in The Southern Collection, they immediately recognize the other four books when Amazon emails them a special.

 But, back to the beautiful ones… Yes, I do love beautiful covers that paint a story without the reader even looking at the blurb.
-So when I was ready to design the covers for my Creatus Series, I did both.
+So when I was ready to design the covers for the Creatus Series, I did both.
 All the covers are scenes from the books, and I had my son design the Creatus seal and title, so I could use it for all my promotional needs.
 Now, I’m branded, and I meet lovely readers like Wendy who fell in love with my cover.

 So, my advice… Yes, a beautiful cover is like icing on a cake, but make sure the reader knows who created that delicious masterpiece.